phc5/next-portfolio/_posts/technology/computer-science-fundamentals-data-structures.md

 And that's the tradeoff between LinkedList and ArrayList: LinkedList's adds and deletes are O(1) but the gets are O(n); ArrayList's adds and deletes are O(n) but the gets are O(1).

+Applications: Least Recently Used Cache, Hash Tables often use linked lists to handle collisions.

 ```
 class Node {
   constructor(value) {